krishnakishored/cpp-hinweis/notes.md

 ----
 ##
 -----
-### STL - Containers, Algo, Iter
+## STL - Containers, Algo, Iter
-> create a table form for insert, delete operations for all the containers insertion into containers - multiple ways
+ - ToDo create a table form for insert, delete operations for all the containers insertion into containers - multiple ways
 - list :
     - insertion: push_back, push_front, insert